 RMPs are continually modified and updated throughout the lifetime of the medicine as new information becomes available.
 Marketing authorisation holders need to submit an updated RMP:

-When justified by risk, the authorities can also specify a date for submission of the next RMP as a condition of the marketing authorisation in exceptional cases.
+When justified by risk, the authorities can also specify a date for submission of the next RMP.
+This will then be a condition of the marketing authorization.

 Submitting a risk management plan

-In order to expedite the processing of submissions, please include the following in the header of the accompanying letter – where applicable, and preferably in the following order:
+The RMP as part of the electronic dossier should preferably be submitted via the Common European Submission Platform (CESP).
+In order to expedite the processing of submissions, please include the following in the header of the accompanying letter (preferably) in the following order:

-• All product names your letter applies to, and all associated RVG or EU marketing authorisation numbers for products authorised via the centralised procedure
+- all product names the letter applies to, and all associated RVG or EU marketing authorisation numbers for products authorised via the centralised procedure;

-• A brief description of the topic of your letter
+- a brief description of the topic of the letter;

 Enclose the following: